-As you have probably guessed by now, cactus leather is more robust than most fake leathers.
+As you have probably guessed by now, nopal leather is more robust than most fake leathers.
 This is an important part of making accessories that survive your lifestyle.
-It is also an important requirement for having a chance to compete with real leather, which is particularly tough. 💪
+It is also an crucial requirement for having a chance to compete with real leather, which is particularly tough. 💪

 One of the biggest drawbacks of synthetic leather is its lack of breathability.
 This is a much desired characteristic, which is one of the reasons why leather is used in so many areas.
 The ability of leather to wick away moisture is very important, especially when it comes to sweat and bacteria.
 The skin of the cactus is porous which allows it to share this power with real leather, which is not the case with plastic.